savonet/book/language.md

 ```{.liquidsoap include="liq/list.length.liq"}
 ```

+We do not detail much further this trait since it is unlikely to be used for radios, but you can see a few occurrences of it in the standard library.

 <!---
 \TODO{give the example of some functions on lists instead of loops which are not implemented like this anymore} Of course